On September 20th, 2019 Millions of young people marched through the streets of cities worldwide to rescue their future and call for action.

 is facing ecological collapse.

-Large corporations and irresponsible governments are the single greatest threat to our planet today.
-Through their ability to act at a global scale these entities use processes that pollute our environment, destroy animal habitat and harm indigenous communities across the planet.
+The actions of large corporations and irresponsible governments are the single greatest threats to our planet today.
+Through global operations and the ability to act at enormous scale without public oversight makes holding these entities accountable extremely difficult.
+By using chemicals and processes that pollute the environment, destroy habitat and threaten indigenous peoples these entities are responsible for the most severe crimes against both humanity and nature.

 [Insert mass pollutants and companies responsible for habitat loss & deforestation]